eZinc/MichaelDuanKitchenStrikeCode/README.md

 # MichaelDuanKitchenStrikeCode
 A copy of the source code for Kitchen Strike  and The Courtyard .
 All of the source code was written by me, Michael Duan.
+In retrospect, I should have made better comments in both projects.
+That's something that I have to improve on.

 ## Kitchen Strike: (http://blog.kitchenstrike.com/)